BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 </blockquote>

 <p>
-Georg Cantor is an immensely famous mathematician who co-founded the field of Set Theory, a deep and highly important branch of mathematics.<sup>43</sup> von Neumann's definition of ordinal numbers is the standard definition still used to this day.<sup>27</sup>
+Georg Cantor is an immensely famous mathematician who co-founded the field of Set Theory.<sup>43</sup> von Neumann's definition of ordinal numbers is the standard definition still used to this day.<sup>27</sup>
 </p>